Overview

 • Check out the three icons next to the settings icon in the bottom left corner of the editor.
 They will let you easily jump to the documentation or report issue and request feature forms when in the editor.

-• There might be some easter eggs hidden? 🙂
+• There might be some hidden easter eggs? 🙂

 - Developer Lucas Norman.
 If you find an issue in this page, please report it.